WICG/client-hints-infrastructure/README.md

 values such legacy systems receive may result in server bugs.

-While that risk is significantly mitigated by the opt-in mechanisms of Client Hints (as those same servers would be opting in to get those headers, we feel it is required to mitigate it even further.
+While that risk is significantly mitigated by the opt-in mechanisms of Client Hints (as those same servers would be opting in to get those headers), we feel it is required to mitigate it even further.
 So, Client Hints request headers should be preceded by `Sec-` prefix.

-Adding a `Sec-` prefix will also enable us to simplify the related Fetch processing model, as such headers cannot be added by a Service Worker, and potentially enable us to add all such headers to CORS' safe-list, avoiding unwanted preflights for requests with Client Hints.
+Adding a `Sec-` prefix will also potentially enable us to simplify the related Fetch processing model, as it clearly indicates that these are headers that were added by the user agent.

 ## Caching considerations